 - Seatbelts are mandatory for all

-- Traffic signs are self-explanatory and classical.
+- Traffic signs are not in English, but are self-explanatory and classical.

 - Road numbers and town names are clearly indicated

 - Attractions are clearly indicated with signs to know what they are about

 There are various parking options in Reykjavik: parking lots and street parking.

 Ticket dispensers are in use.
 You can pay with coins or credit cards and you have to display the ticket.

 Note that the plate number of your car will be asked at the dispenser.